Sustainable Cropping Systems Under a Changing Climate

 33. Harnessing soil carbon sequestration to address climate change challenges in different cropping systems

-36. Beneficial microbes for climate-resilient cropping system
+36. Beneficial microbes for climate-resilient cropping systems

-37. Integrating intensive livestock and cropping systems: Sustainable design and location
+37. Integrating intensive livestock and cropping systems: sustainable design and location

 - Edition: 1